 This blog post is the part 5 of the series of the VIVE’s Guide to essential cooking tools and utensils.
 Check the others parts here.

 1. Mesh strainer: are used to scoop impurity in a stock pot, or elements you wish to discard/separate from liquid.
-The mesh is fine enough so our Chefs use it to sieve ingredients in a form of powder such as flower, and icing sugar.
+The mesh is fine enough so our Chefs use it to sieve ingredients in a form of powder such as flour, and icing sugar.

 2. Strainers: these are perfect when you are cooking something in boiling water and you need to separate the food from the water.
 Maybe you are cooking pasta and you still need to keep the water for that carbonara sauce?
 A strainer is going to be much more useful than a Colander here.

 3. Colander: are more or less the same as a mesh strainer however they are much stronger and more durable.
 We use them for those bulkier ingredients like potatoes or larger quantity of pasta.

 4. Citrus squeezer: these are very useful for squeezing the juice out of your fruit.
 This is a very fast and effective way of juicing your fruit.
 Consider combining this with a mesh strainer to remove the pulp as well.